wp-cli/handbook/commands/db/tables/index.md

 : List all tables in the database, regardless of the prefix, and even if not registered on $wpdb.
 Overrides --all-tables-with-prefix.

 [\--format=&lt;format&gt;]
-: Accepted values: list, csv.
-Default: list
+: Render output in a particular format.
+\---
+default: list
+options:
+  - list
+  - csv
+\---

 ### EXAMPLES